 Please also ensure that you are using Safari 5 or a more recent version.
 To enable pop-ups on your Google Chrome browser (on iOS):

 Kindle devices are designed to use Amazon's own e-book formats: AZW and AZW3 (KF8).
-Kindles do not support the ePub file format used by many of our ebook platforms and titles.
+Kindles also support other file formats, including ePub and pdf (the file formats of most eBooks).

-However, many of our ebooks are available wholly or in part as pdfs, and it is possible to read these on a Kindle.
-You can transfer pdfs to Kindle either by connecting the computer or device displaying the pdf via a cable, or by emailing the pdf as an attachment using Amazon's Send to Kindle service.
+It is possible to transfer some pdfs and ePubs to Kindle either by connecting the computer or device displaying the pdf or ePub file via a cable, or by emailing the file as an attachment using Amazon's Send to Kindle service.

-Cambridge Core has a handy 'Send to Kindle' button which guides you through this process, but any pdf can be transferred in this way.
+Cambridge Core has a handy 'Send to Kindle' button which guides you through this process, but any pdf or ePub can be transferred in this way.

 Digital Rights Management (DRM) schemes are access control technologies that restrict usage of copyrighted material, such as ebooks.